theKashey/resolveQuire/README.md

 * withAliasResolve - to enable webpack alias name resolving
 * setWebpackConfig - to set non-default webpack confug
 * withIndirectUsage - to enable indirect usage of Proxyquire,
+* withAllStubsUsed - to be sure that you write all stubs with out mistakes.
+So all you write were used.
 * overrideEntryPoint - to override entry point

 #Entry point